AntrumTechnologies/antrum-technologies/_support/privacy-policy.md

 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:

+* Name
 * Email address

-*   First name and last name

-*   Usage Data
+* FCM token to send notifications to your device
+* Any other information You provide Us with after registering

 ### Usage Data

 Usage Data is collected automatically when using the Service.

-Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), URLs requested by the app, the time and date of Your requests, unique device identifiers and other diagnostic data.

-When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.
+When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, unique device identifiers and other diagnostic data.

 We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.